-Medusa, the Greek monster whose gaze could turn people into stone, was Martha's costume of choice for season 4 in 2008.
+Medusa, the Greek monster whose gaze could turn people into stone, was Martha's costume of choice for season four in 2008.
 An intricate and regal headpiece of snakes crowned her stone-colored costume.
 The show featured a mausoleum of audience members set in bronze, stone, and marble.

 Jane of the Jungle

-For the very first Halloween special on "The Martha Stewart Show" in 2005, Martha dressed up as Jane of the Jungle.
+For the very first Halloween special on The Martha Stewart Show in 2005, Martha dressed up as Jane of the Jungle.
 Accompanied by a stuffed chimpanzee, she made a grand entrance by swinging on a vine to start the show.
 Martha has long been a fan of author Edgar Rice Burroughs's Tarzan series.